sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 | Other *Juniperus*      | Unspecified             | Illumina MiSeq           | Velvet             |
 | *Taxus chinensis*      | BLAT *in silico*        | Illumina HiSeq 2000      | SOAPdenovo         |

-Table: Table xx: Methods of cpDNA separation, sequencing and assembly of complete plastid genomes of gymnosperms published. ^a^ Finished with PCR and Sanger sequencing
+Table: Table 1: Methods of cpDNA separation, sequencing and assembly of complete plastid genomes of gymnosperms published. ^a^ Finished with PCR and Sanger sequencing

 Only one complete mitochondrial genome of a gymnosperm has been published, *Cycas taitungensis* [@chaw2008mitochondrial], while complete mitochondrial genome sequences of the angiosperms *Brassica maritima* [@grewe2014comparative], *Brassica oleracea* (*ibid.*), *Capsicum annuum* [@jo2014extensive], *Eruca sativa* [@wang2014complete], *Helianthus tuberosus* [@bock2014genome], *Raphanus sativus* [@jeong2014complete], *Rhazya stricta* [@park2014complete] and *Vaccinium macrocarpon* [@fajardo2014american] have been published in NCBI Genbank.
 Six of these projects gave details of the sample preparation, sequencing, assembly and annotation strategy.
 Three projects enriched organellar DNA using varying laboratory methods [@keren2009atnmat2; @kim2007isolation; @chen2011substoichiometrically], and the remainder used total genomic DNA.
 Three projects used Illumina HiSeq 2000 sequencing and Velvet for assembly, and three projects used Roche 454 GS-FLX sequencing and Newbler for assembly.
 Most projects used an aligner such as BLAST [@altschul1990basic] to isolate sequences with similarity to known mitochondrial sequence, either before or after assembly.
 Two projects used Mitofy [@alverson2010insights] to annotate the genome, and the remainder used a collection of tools such as BLAST, tRNAscan-SE [@lowe1997trnascan] and ORF Finder to annotate genes.
 Plant mitochondrial genomes can substantially vary in size, with some of the largest mitochondrial genomes reported for the basal angiosperm *Amborella trichopoda* [3.9 Mbp; @rice2013horizontal] and the two Silene species *S. noctiflora* and *S. conica* [6.7 Mbp and 11.3 Mbp, respectively; @sloan2012rapid].